OSGeo/OSGeoLive-doc/en/overview/qgis_overview.rst

     * the georeferencer plugin,
     * GPS tools to import and export GPX format, convert other GPS formats to GPX, or down/upload directly to a GPS unit

-* Perform spatial analysis using fTools or GRASS plugins
+* Perform spatial analysis using integrated support for SAGA, OTB, MMGIS, fTools and GRASS

     * map algebra,
     * terrain analysis,
     * hydrologic modeling,
     * network analysis,
+    * comprehensive searchable toolbox of functions,
+    * define and run reusable analysis routines by chaining functions using a graphical modelling tool,
-    * and many others
+    * and many others.

 * Publish to the internet
 * Extensible plugin architecture.